 John Coughlan | Radha Chakraborty | Gautam Dalal | Matthew Cripps | Harpal Dhillon | Hilary Murray Hill | Mike Hudack | Anthony Kessel | Nigel Langstaff | June O’Sullivan | Stephen Scott | Vicki Sellick

 John Coughlan CBE (Chair)

-John is Chief Executive of Hampshire County Council and has many years experience leading children’s services and education across local government.
+John was previously Chief Executive of Hampshire County Council and has many years experience leading children’s services and education across local government.
 As Director of Children’s Services for Hampshire County Council, he achieved a unique record nationally of three good and outstanding Ofsted judgments; he also led a schools system of 540 schools with an established reputation as a sustained and supportive local education authority with particular success in narrowing the gap for pre-school and primary children.
 John is a Past President of the Association of Directors of Children’s Services (ADCS).

 Professor Anthony Kessel